jooyoungseo/jladown/README.md

 ## Loading package:
 library(jladown)

-## Making a template using RStudio; do the following if you are a non-RStudio user:
+## Do the following if you are a non-RStudio user:

 rmarkdown::draft(
   file = "my_article",
   template = "jla_article",